astral-sh/ruff-vscode/README.md

 active environment.
 If no binary is found there, or both extensions are unavailable, Ruff falls back to the Ruff binary found on the `PATH` or bundled with the extension.

+Note that the deprecated `ruff-lsp` server requires one of these extensions to locate a Python interpreter.
+If neither is installed, Ruff uses its native server instead.
+Reload VS Code after installing either extension to enable Python environment detection.

 ## Usage

 Once installed in Visual Studio Code, `ruff` will automatically execute when you open or edit a